Derrick White NBA Playoffs Player Props: Celtics vs. Hawks

-The Boston Celtics, Derrick White included, will play at 7:00 PM on Tuesday against the Atlanta Hawks in the 2023 NBA Playoffs.
+The Boston Celtics, Derrick White included, match up versus the Atlanta Hawks at 7:00 PM ET on Friday in the 2023 NBA Playoffs.

-In this piece we'll break down White's stats and trends, helping you with your prop bets.
+If you'd like to place a wager on White's props, we dive into his available ones, providing some stats and trends, below.

 Derrick White Prop Bets vs. the Hawks